Chopper (film): Reception

 Chopper was received with positive reviews.
-Review-based rating site Rotten Tomatoes gave the film a 76% "Fresh" rating from 80 critics, with its critical consensus stating "Eric Bana's performance as the charming but twisted Chopper is the highlight of this disturbing portrait about Australia's notorious author/criminal."
+Review-based rating site Rotten Tomatoes gave the film a 76% "fresh" rating from 80 critics, with its critical consensus stating "Eric Bana's performance as the charming but twisted Chopper is the highlight of this disturbing portrait of Australia's notorious author/criminal."

 Roger Ebert of the Chicago Sun-Times gave the film 3 stars out of 4, praising Bana for his performance, saying, "He has a quality no acting school can teach and few actors can match."
 Margaret Pomeranz for SBS gave the film four-and-a-half stars out of five, commenting that what Dominik "achieved is extraordinary."
-David Stratton, in the same review, remarked "there's no doubting the intelligence of Andrew Dominik's direction" and declared Bana's performance as "astonishing."
+David Stratton, in the same review, remarked "There's no doubting the intelligence of Andrew Dominik's direction" and declared Bana's performance as "astonishing."

 Read later praised Bana's performance on the 20 to 1 episode Great Aussie Films, where Chopper came 17th.

+Box office

+Chopper was given a wide release in Australia on 3 August 2000 appearing on 132 screens, despite its R (over 18) rating.
+It grossed A$300,000 in previews before becoming the number one film in Australia, knocking Mel Gibson helmer, The Patriot, from the top spot, with a gross of A$1.8 million in its opening week.
+It went on to gross A$5,912,119 in Australia It grossed US$0.2 million in the United States and Canada and US$0.3 million in other territories for a worldwide total of A$6.8 million.

+It was released on 8 September 2000 in Canada, appearing in the Discovery section of the Toronto International Film Festival 2000.

+Chopper will receive a limited re-release in Australian cinemas on 21 August 2025 for its 25th Anniversary.
+This will feature some additional behind the scenes footage.

+Home video

+In Australia, the film was released on DVD and VHS in 2001 by 20th Century Fox Home Entertainment South Pacific.
+For the United States, it received a VHS release in 2001 through First Look Pictures.
+In 2020, a 20th anniversary edition Blu-Ray was released in Australia by Madman Entertainment.